Huawei/Server_Management_Plugin_SCCM/README.md

 II.
 Description

     The SCCM Plugin is a plug-in integrated in the SCCM and used for Huawei Server management.
-It can be used to connect to multiple eSight system and view the servers managed by eSight V300R008C00SPC201.
+It can be used to connect to multiple eSight system and view the servers managed by eSight.

 III.Supported Software Version